 - Produces essential proteins, including blood clotting factors and enzymes.

-In essence, your liver is a chemical processing plant which constantly distributes essential nutrients while removing harmful toxins.
+In essence, your liver is a chemical processing plant that constantly distributes essential nutrients while removing harmful toxins.
 In this way, your liver takes care of you and at Echosens North America, we strive to empower you to keep your liver healthy.

 While we may not always be aware of all the functions are liver performs for us daily, everyone has heard of the twin epidemics afflicting millions of Americans: diabetes and obesity.
 While these conditions pose a variety of health risks, as a company focused on liver health, we are acutely concerned with this fact: being obese and/or diabetic makes you highly susceptible to non-alcoholic fatty liver disease or NAFLD.